roguh/ansible-fwknop/README.md

 fwknop
 =========

-Secure your server using fwknop, an improved port knocking utility.
+Secure ports on your server from unauthorized access using fwknop, an improved port knocking utility.

 > The main application of [fwknop] is to conceal services such as SSH with an additional layer of security in order to make the exploitation of vulnerabilities (both 0-day and unpatched code) much more difficult.
 In addition, services that are concealed in this fashion naturally cannot be scanned for with Nmap or Shodan.